 Choosing a high-street firm can lead to a host of rewarding experiences.
 Among the highlights are daily client contact, a spread of cases and close ties to the local community.

 What is a high-street firm?

-The Student Guide is largely devoted to corporate and commercial outfits.
+Chambers Student is largely devoted to corporate and commercial outfits.
 We make no apology for this – these firms are the biggest and offer the most training contracts of any group.
-Still, the firms covered in this guide only account for around 2,400 of the 4,869 training contracts offered in 2011/12.
+Still, the firms covered in this guide only account for around 2,500 of the 5,719 training contracts offered in 2016/17.
 Of the remainder, many are up for grabs on the high street.